heiner/heiner.github.com/_posts/2023-02-19-chain-rule-jacobians-autograd-shapes.markdown

 it needs are vector-Jacobian products.
 It turns out that (classic) PyTorch does and can in fact do nothing else.

-Also notice that the column vector
+Also notice that the row vector
 $$\begin{pmatrix}\unicode{x2E3B}\end{pmatrix}$$ multiplied from the left is "output-shaped" from the perspective of the Jacobian it gets multiplied to.
 This is the reason `grad_output` in PyTorch always has